Konstantin-create/Konstantin-create/README.md

 ### Hi there 👋
 I'm a 15 year old programmer trying to make cool stuff.
-Now I am writing an util for server which can share one folder for 2 servers using sockets, in the future I want to write CI and several solutions for servers.
+Now I am writing a program for some kind of any server which can share one folder to 2 servers using sockets, in the future I want to write my own CI and some solutions for servers.

 Top 5% on LinkedIn in Python test\
 ![](https://komarev.com/ghpvc/?username=Konstantin-create)